 Since the Finance Act 2016 was announced in the March 2016 Budget we have seen a huge increase of overseas retailers who have now registered for VAT, but who have been committing VAT fraud for many years.
 In addition to this, many sellers are using fake, bogus or VAT numbers that do not belong to them.
 See case study here.

 We have also learnt that many non UK sellers are now simply applying for VAT numbers, submitting fraudulent VAT returns and continue to commit VAT Fraud.

-HMRC need to ensure it recovers all undeclared VAT from NON Complaint Overseas Retailers and has the systems in place to monitor sellers sale data and future VAT returns.
+HMRC need to ensure it recovers all undeclared VAT from NON Complaint Overseas Retailers and has the systems in place to monitor sale data and future VAT returns.